Maeloc Sidra con Fresa (strawberry-flavoured cider) from Galicia region of Spain.

 Sweetness as per label: dry cider with a strawberry flavour.

-Package type: 330 ml amber glass bottle
+Package type: 330 ml amber glass bottle with crown cap

-Recommended type of glass: pint glass
+Recommended type of glass: any glass will do

 Appearance: pours a clean, pale red body (strawberry jam-like) with a large white head, which quickly disappears.
 High and unlikely natural carbonation.